 Have you ever felt like your body isn’t reacting the way you think it should when you perform a physical activity?
-If that’s the case, it might be time to improve your muscle function by increasing your vitamin D intake.
+If that’s the case, it might be time to improve your muscle function.
+But how?
+Can a particular vitamin prove helpful?

-You might need to make some changes in your exercise routine, your diet, and other factors.
-In addition, it may even require you providing your body with certain extra nutrients to improve performance.
+Do you want to improve your muscle function?
+If so, you might need to make some changes in your exercise routine, your diet, and other factors.
+In addition, you may need to provide your body with certain extra nutrients.

-On that subject, a study led by the University of Birmingham in the United Kingdom has found that increased levels of vitamin D may be vital for the performance of muscle tissues.
+A study conducted by the University of Birmingham determined that increased levels of vitamin D may improve muscle function.

 Their work was based on prior findings about the relationship between inactive vitamin D levels and body composition.

-However, scientists say that active vitamin D is not linked to body fat.
+However, scientists say that active vitamin D isn’t linked to body fat.
 Rather, it’s related to lean body mass.

 They also noted that participants with increased muscle mass and lean body mass had higher levels of active vitamin D in their bloodstream.

-One of the authors of the study explained that there was a likelihood that body fat comes with high levels of inactive vitamin D. They also pointed out that lean body mass is “key” to high levels of this nutrient.
+In this regard, one of the authors of the study explained that there was a likelihood that body fat is associated with high levels of inactive vitamin D. They also pointed out that lean body mass is “key” to high levels of this nutrient.

-This is why the researchers argue that it’s critical to completely understand the big picture and all other mechanisms in this study.
-Their goal is to help design future studies that will answer important questions about optimal vitamin D levels and muscle tissues.
+It’s critical to completely understand the big picture and all other mechanisms in this study.
+Their goal is to help design future studies that will answer important questions about optimal vitamin D levels and muscle tissues for healthy muscles.

-In addition, a study published by The American Journal of Clinical Nutrition concluded that a continuous deficit of vitamin D leads to muscle weakness.
-On the other hand, in elderly people the levels of this vitamin decrease with the passage of time.
+A study published by The American Journal of Clinical Nutrition concluded that a continuous deficit of vitamin D leads to muscle weakness.
+On the other hand, in elderly people. the levels of this vitamin decrease with the passage of time.

 However, this research showed that muscle weakness improved with the intake of vitamin D supplements.
 In fact, this vitamin is essential for the bones to properly absorb calcium and to reduce the formation of body fat.

 It’s responsible for allowing calcium to be absorbed by your bones and essential for maintaining bone consistency over the years.
-Plus, it also protects you from injuries and fractures.
+It also protects you from injuries and fractures.

 As we explained above, vitamin D is key for good muscle function.
-Through a balanced diet, physical training, and healthy exposure to the sun, you will be able to maintain adequate levels of this micro-nutrient in your body.
+Through a balanced diet, physical training, and healthy exposure to the sun, you’ll be able to maintain adequate levels of this micro-nutrient in your body.

 This way, you’ll reduce the risk of serious injuries or fractures and alleviate muscle pain.
-You will also increase your strength, speed, and endurance during any physical activity you perform.
+You’ll also increase your strength, speed, and endurance during any physical activity you perform.

 A vitamin D deficiency is a problem for many people worldwide.
-It’s typically related a sedentary lifestyle, aging, having a poorly balanced diet, and getting poor exposure to the sun.
+It’s typically related to a sedentary lifestyle, aging, having a poorly balanced diet, and not getting enough sun exposure.

 This deficit of this vitamin can cause or be associated with the following harmful effects for your health and muscle function: